Purdue Ag Econ Graduate Program'S

 Faculty Program Highlights

-To give you a glimpse into some of our research, we asked faculty members to share videos related to their program.
-See below.
+To give you a glimpse into some of our research, below are highlights from our faculty members' research programs.

 Dr. Brenna Ellison, Associate Professor of Agribusiness Management, provides insight into her on-going research on how consumer's make food choices and, in particular, how they use information in making those choices.